+The court offered three main rationales.
+First, the Court argued that the hijab is a powerful external symbol and therefore it cannot be denied outright that it may have an effect on young children aged between four and eight:

 The Court accepts that it is very difficult to assess the impact that a powerful external symbol such as the wearing of a headscarf may have on the freedom of conscience and religion of very young children.
 The applicant’s pupils were aged between four and eight, an age at which children wonder about many things and are also more easily influenced than older pupils.

-:
+Second, the Court contended that the hijab appears to be imposed on women by a precept laid down in the Kora’n which does not seem to correspond to the principle of gender equality:

 In those circumstances, it cannot be denied outright that the wearing of a headscarf might have some kind of proselytising effect, seeing that it appears to be imposed on women by a precept which is laid down in the Koran and which, as the Federal Court noted, is hard to square with the principle of gender equality.

-:
+Third, the Court asserted that wearing the hijab is difficult to reconcile with the principles of tolerance and respect, as well as with the messages of equality and non-discrimination that all teachers in a democratic society must convey to their pupils:

 It therefore appears difficult to reconcile the wearing of an Islamic headscarf with the message of tolerance, respect for others and, above all, equality and non-discrimination that all teachers in a democratic society must convey to their pupils.